What is UAT?

 - Execute test cases and document results

-Example: A banking application undergoes UAT by bank employees to verify that transactions, loan applications, and reports work correctly before release.
+Example: A banking application undergoes UAT by bank employees to verify that transactions, loan applications, account statements, and reports work correctly before public release.

-- Involve business users early in the process
+Involve business users early in the requirement gathering process

-- Ensure effective communication between QA and business teams
+Ensure effective communication between QA, development, and business teams